-Are the laser reflectors on the moon placed by robots.
+Were the laser reflectors on the moon placed by robots

-During the Apollo 11, 14 and 15 missions reflectors were placed on the moon by the Apollo astronauts.
-These laser reflectors are absolute proof for the Apollo moon landings according to NASA and it's enthusiasts, who want to convince you that Apollo landed a man on the moon.
-Despite the fact that the Russians landed two robots Lunokhod 1 and Lunokhod 2, who both carried laser reflectors, NASA insists that the Apollo laser reflectors are irrefutable proof that Apollo landed a man on the moon.
+During the Apollo missions 11, 14 and 15 reflectors were placed on the moon by the Apollo astronauts.
+These laser reflectors are absolute proof that the Apollo moon landings took place, that is according to NASA and its enthusiasts, who want to convince you that Apollo did land a man on the moon.
+Despite the fact that the Russians landed two robots, Lunokhod 1 and Lunokhod 2, who both carried laser reflectors, NASA insists that the Apollo laser reflectors are irrefutable proof that Apollo landed a man on the moon.

-NASA's own documentation mentioned that the Apollo 11 reflector did not work "immediately" after they were placed on the moon.
-The first laser bounce was received on the 1st of August 1969 between 10:15 and 12:50 Universal Time.
-According to NASA the Apollo reflectors were placed by the astronauts in a fixed position on the 21st July 1969.
-The first Apollo 11 bounce was received by the Lick Observatory 120-inch (304-cm) telescope 11 days later on the 1st August 1969.
-It is know that the Russians were able to adjust their reflectors placed by Lunokhod 1 and Lunokhod 2 as they have confirmed this.
-Were the NASA reflectors also placed by robots and did NASA have to do some fine tuning.
-This may sound like a crazy idea but did you know that the Apollo reflectors are placed within one degree of the perfect ranging angle and in a perfect triangle on the moon?
+NASA's own documentation mentions that the Apollo 11 reflector did not work "immediately" after it was placed on the moon.
+According to NASA the Apollo reflectors were placed by the astronauts in a fixed position on the 21st of July 1969.
+The first Apollo 11 bounce was received 11 days later by the Lick Observatory's 120-inch (304-cm) telescope.
+This was on the 1st of August 1969 between 10:15 and 12:50 Universal Time.
+It is know that the Russians were able to adjust their reflectors placed by Lunokhod 1 and Lunokhod 2.
+Were the NASA reflectors also placed by robots and did NASA have to do some fine tuning before they were able to get results.
+This may sound like a crazy idea but did you know that the Apollo reflectors were placed within one degree of the perfect ranging angle and aligned in a perfect triangle on the moon

-The Apollo reflectors were placed and adjusted by the astronauts with in a few minutes time period.
-If that was the case than they did a hell of a job.
-How do you position 3 different reflectors just by hand within one degree of the perfect angle?
-This is what Tom Murphy from the "Apache Point Observatory Lunar Laser-ranging Operation" (APOLLO) project is telling us.
-Is it not more likely that this is done by remote controlled robots.
-How were the Apollo astronauts able, in bulky suits on an unknown surface to position the reflectors that precisely?
+The Apollo reflectors were placed and adjusted by the astronauts within a time period of a few minutes.
+If that is the case than they did a hell of a job.
+How do you position 3 different reflectors, just by hand, within one degree of the perfect angle?
+This is what Tom Murphy from the "Apache Point Observatory Lunar Laser-ranging Operation" (APOLLO) project tells us.
+Is it not more likely that this was done by remote controlled robots.
+How were the Apollo astronauts able, in an unknown environment and wearing bulky suits, to position the reflectors so precisely?

-Perfect Triangle, How did NASA position the three Apollo reflectors in a perfect triangle, as is also stated by Tom Murphy.
-Notice how he is correcting himself during his presentation "somewhat triangular pattern... not somewhat, it is a perfect triangular pattern".
-What are the chances that they are positioned in a perfect triangle all within one degree of the perfect ranging angle?
+How did NASA position the three Apollo reflectors in a perfect triangle, as is also stated by Tom Murphy.
+Notice how he corrects himself during his presentation: "somewhat triangular pattern... not somewhat, it is a perfect triangular pattern".
+What are the chances that they were positioned in a perfect triangle all within one degree of the perfect ranging angle?
 Would that not have been much more easily accomplished with robots like the Russians did?

 How did the Apollo astronauts place the reflectors on the moon.
-On the NASA website we are told "A typical timeline from A-15 shows ~6 minutes for deploying the experiment".
-Also we were told that the reflector would be placed on a "Generally flat and level area".
+On the NASA website Apollo 15 documentation tells us: "A typical timeline from A-15 shows ~6 minutes for deploying the experiment".
+Also we are told that the reflector would be placed on a "Generally flat and level area".
 Click here (page 45) for NASA documentation.
 (LRRR= Lunar Laser Ranging RetroReflector)

 "Site selection: Generally flat and level area, 300 to 500 feet due W of the LM.
 Greater than 500 feet was requested to minimize the dust from LM ascent.